-A small cut is made in the abdomen or scrotum, depending on the location of the hydrocele, and the hydrocele is surgically removed.
+A small cut is made in the abdomen or scrotum (depending on the location of the hydrocele) and the hydrocele is surgically removed.
 Your surgeon will most likely apply a large dressing to the site of your incision.
 You may also need a drainage tube for a few days.

 Risks associated with this procedure include:

-- blood clots scrotal injury infection
+- blood clots or excessive bleeding

 Another option for hydrocele treatment is to drain it with a long needle.
 The needle is inserted into the sac to draw out the fluid.
 In some cases, a drug may be injected to prevent the sac from filling again.
 Needle aspiration is commonly performed on men who are at high risk for complications during surgery.